peted70/az-func-simplygon/README.md

 # Welcome

 This repository contains (part of) the outcome of creating a [Simplygon](simplygon.com/) cloud service using Azure Functions.
 In particular, this Function takes a zip file, extracts it, and runs Smplygon's polygon reduction alghorithms.
 After that, you'll get a zip file back with the results.
 We have tested this with Simplygon 9 (the paid version as of this writing).

+Find out more about the background and other work surrounding this project [here](http://peted.azurewebsites.net/simplygon-in-azure/).

 Click the deploy to Azure button below to get up and running quickly.